apollographql/apollo-client/docs/source/essentials/local-state.md

 ### Handling `@client` fields with the cache

-As outlined in [Handling `@client` fields with resolvers](#client-fields-resolvers), `@client` fields can be resolved with the help of local resolver functions.
+As outlined in [Handling `@client` fields with resolvers][], `@client` fields can be resolved with the help of local resolver functions.
 However, it's important to note that local resolvers are not always required when using an `@client` directive.
 Fields marked with `@client` can still be resolved locally, by pulling matching values out of the cache directly.
 For example:

+[Handling `@client` fields with resolvers]: #handling-client-fields-with-resolvers

 ```jsx
 import React from 'react';